 At Lincoln UTC students can select from the following A Level options:

 - Computer Science

 - Business Studies (BTEC equivalent to 1 A Level)

 Some subjects are called ‘facilitating subjects’.
 This means that they offer better preparation for students aiming to apply for courses at Oxbridge and Russell Group universities.
 If students wish to apply to these universities, it is advised that they study at least two of these subjects.
 These subjects have an asterisk* next to them in the previous list.

 It is very important that before embarking on A Level study, students have considered their future career pathway and checked that their chosen courses will enable them to pursue their dreams.
-If you have any doubt, we advise you to contact us and speak to our Head of Careers, Mrs Doughty.

 Curriculum Case Studies